mbergr/mbergr/README.md

 I am highly motivated to continue learning and growing in the field of data analysis.
 I have completed online courses on platforms like Datacamp, and I am always looking for new opportunities to expand my knowledge and skills.

 If you are looking for a dedicated and eager data analyst to join your team, please don't hesitate to contact me at mathias.berg.1992@gmail.com.
-I am open to remote work and am willing to relocate for the right opportunity.
+I am willing to relocate for the right opportunity.

 Thank you for considering my application.
 I look forward to discussing how my skills and experience can contribute to your team.